Skip to main content

 Human Takeover

-At any point, a human agent can step in and take over the conversation directly from the post-chat page.
-When a takeover happens, Pearl stops replying and the agent answers the customer in real time, while the full context (transcript, variables, and events) remains available.
+At any point, a human agent can step in and take over the conversation directly from the post-chat page, then hand it back to Pearl once done.
+The full context (transcript, variables, and events) stays available throughout.
 This is useful when:

 • The customer explicitly asks to speak with a human